scinlp-workshop/scinlp-workshop.github.io/index.md

 # Call for abstracts

 We welcome submissions of **short abstracts (1 page)** related to the above research areas.
 Submissions may include previously published results, late-breaking results, and work in progress.
 Relevant submissions will be accepted for presentation in the **virtual poster session**.
+The workshop is **non-archival**, so participants are encouraged to submit their work for publication elsewhere.

 To submit an abstract, please send an email to **scinlp@googlegroups.com** with the subject line "SCINLP submission: [TITLE]".
 Please include: